BYLAWS of NORTHERN CHAUTAUQUA SOCCER ASSOCIATION, INC.

 - The Bylaws shall be reviewed at least every two years.
 A committee to review the Bylaws shall be chaired by a person appointed by the President and shall additionally consist of a minimum of two other members, but limited to a total maximum of five members.

 NCSA, Inc. may be dissolved by simple majority vote of eligible members present at a meeting called to consider such action.
-In the event of dissolution, the property of NCSA shall be distributed by transfer to an affiliated organization or to other such non-profit organizations as the Board shall determine by resolution.
+In the event of dissolution, the property of NCSA shall be distributed to an affiliated organization, or to other such non-profit organizations as the Board shall determine by resolution.